anissa218/subgroups_bias_mit/README.md

 **CheXPert** images are also publicly available and can be downloaded through this [website](https://stanfordmlgroup.github.io/competitions/chexpert/).
 Additionally, pacemaker annotations were used, which are kindly provided in this [repository](https://github.com/HarryAnthony/Mahalanobis-OOD-detection).

+**CelebA** images can be downloaded from [kaggle](https://www.kaggle.com/api/v1/datasets/download/jessicali9530/celeba-dataset).

+**Civil_comments** csv files can also be downloaded from [kaggle](https://www.kaggle.com/competitions/jigsaw-unintended-bias-in-toxicity-classification/data).

 ### Constructing biased datasets and subgroups